tenzir/tenzir/web/docs/operators/publish.md

 An optional topic for publishing events under.
 The provided topic must be unique.

+Defaults to the empty string.

 ## Examples

-Publish Zeek conn logs at a Tenzir Node under the topic `zeek-conn`.
+Publish Zeek conn logs under the topic `zeek-conn`.

 ```
 from file conn.log read zeek-tsv | publish zeek-conn